-At the end of every conversation, clearly list next steps for both you and your prospect, and attach due dates.
+At the end of every conversation, clearly list next steps for both you and your prospect — supported by a concrete timeline.
 Email out a written summary after each call recapping what’s been done and what’s next, and ask for updates, changes, or questions.

 Organization is key when building authority.
 Again, you want to show that you're in control of the process — coming across as scatterbrained or leaving key details of a deal ambiguous are two of the quickest ways to undermine that.

 Your prospects are busy people, and the onus isn't on them to direct the process and stay on top of its details.
 You need to remain put together and remind them of what they can expect next.